grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 - [Cloud](/cloud): on cloud infrastructure managed by k6 Cloud.
 - Clustered: on more than one machine managed by you.
 [Not supported yet](https://github.com/grafana/k6/issues/140).

-One of the goals with k6 is to support running a test in the three execution modes without making modifications to the script.
+One of the goals of k6 is to support running a test in the three execution modes without making modifications to the script.

-For running cloud tests from the CLI, you must first register a k6 Cloud account and then log into your account via the CLI.
-Then, you only have to pass your existing script to the `k6 cloud` command.
+To run cloud tests from the CLI, you must first register a k6 Cloud account.
+Then log in to your account via the CLI.
+After that, you have to pass only your existing script to the `k6 cloud` command.

 <CodeGroup labels={["Running a cloud test"]}>